rafaelpimenta53/study-case-20250521/README.md

 **Validations**:
 - Implicit validation through dependency on silver layer data quality

-## Monitoring/Alerting:
+## Monitoring/Alerting

-- **Monitoring Errors and Warnings from AWS Cloudwatch**: Airflow suports sending logs to Cloudwatch, so it is possible to create dashboards for monitor records obtained, warnings and set up email alerts for when errors are logged.
+- **Monitor Errors and Warnings from AWS CloudWatch**: Airflow supports sending logs to CloudWatch, making it possible to create dashboards for monitoring records obtained, warnings, and set up email alerts when errors are logged.
-- **Data Quality**: Data tests can be implemented with DBT or Great Expectations to run some tests.
-Example:
+- **Data Quality**: Data tests can be implemented with dbt or Great Expectations to run various tests.
+Examples:
-  - Test that the column "Name" is never NULL
+  - Test that the "Name" column is never NULL
   - Test that columns are not 100% NULL

 ## Future Improvements

-### Possible improvements
+### Possible Improvements
-- **Apply more data cleaning methods**: For example: trim every string and replace double spaces.
-I noted that there are countries starting with a blank space.
+- **Apply more data cleaning methods**: For example, trim every string and replace double spaces.
+I noticed that there are countries starting with a blank space.
-- **Skip Gold Layer if Silver Unchanged**: Implement logic to detect if silver layer processed any changes and conditionally skip gold processing
+- **Skip Gold Layer if Silver Unchanged**: Implement logic to detect if the silver layer processed any changes and conditionally skip gold processing
-- **Compare results in Gold layer to Bronze metadata file**: agregates by city and location are included in the bronze metadata file
+- **Compare results in Gold layer to Bronze metadata file**: Aggregates by city and location are included in the bronze metadata file
 - **Schema Evolution**: Support controlled schema changes without pipeline failures
-- **Investigate slowness of DuckDB COPY command**: The workaround that was implemented instead is not very eficient
+- **Investigate slowness of DuckDB COPY command**: The workaround that was implemented instead is not very efficient

 ### Infrastructure & DevOps
-- **Complete IaC**: Finish Terraform implementation for ECS, EKS and Airflow deployment
+- **Complete IaC**: Finish Terraform implementation for ECS, EKS, and Airflow deployment
 - **Cost Optimization**: Implement S3 lifecycle policies and resource usage monitoring

 ## Sample Results